collective-soundworks/collective-soundworks.github.io/tutorials/plugin-platform-init.md

 As for the server-side, we passed 2 arguments to the [`client.PluginManager#register`](https://soundworks.dev/soundworks/client.PluginManager#register) method: the plugin user-defined `id` and the plugin factory function.
 An important point here is that the `id` we used is the same on both server-side and client-side.
 This allows _soundworks_ to automatically match and associate the two components.

-At this point, if you start the server (i.e. `npm run dev`) and go to [http://127.0.0.1:8000](http://127.0.0.1:8000), you should see the default splashscreen provided by the plugin.
+At this point, if you start the server (i.e. `npm run dev`) and go to [http://127.0.0.1:8000](http://127.0.0.1:8000), you should see the default splash screen provided by the plugin.
 This screen requires a user gesture (i.e. a "click" event) and is automatically shown by the `launcher` because the _platform-init_ plugin has been registered into _soundworks_:

 ![homepage](../assets/tutorials/plugin-platform-init/homepage.png)

 ## Resuming an `AudioContext`

-So far, so good but what we did until now is mainly to add a slashscreen asking for a click, that does nothing particular...
+So far, so good but what we did until now is mainly to add a slash screen asking for a click, that does nothing particular...
 Or, as stated in the beginning of the tutorial, the whole aim of the `platform-init` plugin is to simplify the initialization of features that require a user-gesture in order to be properly launched.
-Let's examplify that by resuming an `AudioContext` So let's do that.
+Let's exemplify that by resuming an `AudioContext` So let's do that.

 ::: info
 An user gesture is required by the browsers to access or initialize certain features such as the Web Audio API, the microphone or the camera.
 This is a way to protect end-users against intrusive ads and/or for obvious privacy reasons.